cskr/grasshopper/README.md

 To Do
 -----

-1. Try serving static resources when no route matches request before sending a 404.
-2. Support validation and updation of objects(models) from request parameters.
+1. Support validation and updation of objects(models) from request parameters.